o3de/o3de.org/content/docs/atom-guide/features/taa.md

 - TAA can cause screen space ambient occlusion (SSAO) to produce flickering in the resulting image, especially when SSAO runs at half resolution.
 The reason is that TAA involves jittering the camera to collect samples in different parts of a pixel in each frame.

-- In the future, the **O3DE Editor** will support a TAA component, making it easier to configure TAA in your scene.
+- In the future, **O3DE Editor** will support a TAA component, making it easier to configure TAA in your scene.